danrichards/aicrawler-docs/AiCrawler/Heuristics/README.md

 Missing arguments will fall back to the class property and there are [helper methods](helpers.md) so accessing arguments is readable and errors may be handled.
 There is also a property called `$defaults` for more general properties which acts a secondary fall back.
 If a heuristic requires an argument it cannot find, an `InvalidArgumentException` will be thrown.
 You should keep this in mind when [extending the Heuristics class](Heuristics/extending.md).

+### Matches

+The most ubiquitous argument is `matches`.
+Although there are varying usages, here are the most common:

+* all ~ all items in the given context match.
+* **any (default)** ~ any (1 or more) of the items in the given context match.
+* none ~ none of the items in the given context match.
+* integer: 0 ~ synonymous with none.
+* integer: n > 0 ~ at least n or more items in the given context match.

 ## Basic Usage <a name="basic"></a>